Xilinx/versal-restart-trd/_sources/pages/usecases/apu_wdt.md.txt

 ```

 #### Observation
-Observe the system recovery happing after a countdown of about 20 seconds.
+Observe the system recovering after a countdown of about 15 to 20 seconds.
 Linux killed in the APU terminal and RPU application dead in it's terminal; then both APU and RPU terminals are getting reloaded with the respective subsystems.

 > Note: As APU is hosting this notebook, the notebook becomes inactive and disconnects during the reboot.
 After reboot one must reconnect the notebook in the browser.
 In most cases just a browser refresh is enough to reconnect the notebook after reboot.